YummyOreo/yummyoreo.github.io/content/notes/Stop-TB Communication Training public.md

 ### What to do if I Have a Restriction
 They provided a nice diagram for this issue:
 ![[Stop-TB Communication Training Slide 1.png]]

+---

+> Credit goes to Stop-TB USA for the great zoom that they had.